Toetrek/Toetrek/README.md

 - 👋 Hi, I’m @Toetrek
-- 👀 I’m interested in your Mom
+- 👀 I’m interested in the TGM Lore
-- 🌱 I’m currently learning Brawl Stars
+- 🌱 I’m currently learning to cook meth
 - 💞️ I’m not looking to collaborate
 - 📫 How to reach me ... pls dont reach me